Deploying AI/ML Models in Kubernetes using Seldon Core, Istio and MetalLB

 ...

-And with that ends this blog post around how to deploy Machine Learning Models using Seldon Core, MetalLB and Istio, in our KIND K8s clusters deployed in a Baremetal server.
+And with that, this blog post about how to deploy Machine Learning Models using Seldon Core, MetalLB, and Istio in our KIND K8s clusters deployed on a Baremetal server comes to a close.

-In next blog posts we will analyze how we can deploy our ML models in an easy and scalable way using in the cloud, using Seldon-Core, OpenShift and OpenDataHub!
+In upcoming blog posts we will analyze how we can deploy our ML models in an easy and scalable way in the cloud, using Seldon-Core, OpenShift, and OpenDataHub!

 NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.